Elizabeth Stuart (theologian)

-Revd Professor Elizabeth Stuart (born 1963 in Kent) is a British theologian specialising in Queer Theology.
+Elizabeth Bridget Stuart MBE (born 1963) is a British theologian specialising in Queer Theology.

 Academic positions

 Stuart is Professor of Christian Theology at the University of Winchester and was founding chair of the Centre for the Study of Christianity and Sexuality.
 She is the founding editor of the academic journal Theology and Sexuality.
-In August 2008 she took up the position of Pro Vice-Chancellor, Academic.
-In 2011, she became the Senior Pro Vice-Chancellor at the University of Winchester.
+In August 2008 she took up the position of pro vice-chancellor, academic.
+In 2011, she became the senior pro vice-chancellor at the University of Winchester.
+In 2013 she was appointed deputy vice-chancellor.
+On 1 April 2021, Stuart became vice-chancellor of the University of Winchester succeeding Joy Carter.

-In 2013 she was appointed Deputy Vice-Chancellor.
-On 1 April 2021, Stuart became Acting Vice-Chancellor of the University of Winchester succeeding Professor Joy Carter.
+She was appointed a Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to higher education.

-Bishop
+Ordained ministry

 Stuart was consecrated as a bishop in the Open Episcopal Church, a small, independent grouping within the United Kingdom.
-In 2006 she became Archbishop of the Province of Great Britain and Ireland of the Liberal Catholic Church International.
+In 2006 she became archbishop of the Province of Great Britain and Ireland of the Liberal Catholic Church International.
 She retired in 2016 and was replaced by the Reverend Angie McLachlan.

-In 2020, Stuart was ordained a priest in the Church of England.
+Having trained with the South Central Theological Education Institution, Stuart was ordained in the Church of England as a deacon in 2019 and as a priest in 2020.
+Since 2019, she has been a non-stipendiary minister and associate priest of the Parish of St Matthew with St Paul in the Diocese of Winchester.
+Since 2023, she has been an honorary canon of Winchester Cathedral; she is also non-executive member of its cathedral chapter.